hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 4. **Following literature using RSS feeds.**
 A lot of junior scientists, even post-docs, rely on their supervisors to notify them about important papers coming out in their field.
 Often PhD students discover a relevant paper, which they should have been aware of, only when writing the literature review section of their thesis.
-To become an independent and well informed scientist, I highly recommend following relevant journals through their RSS feeds using an aggregator app (Feedly is my favourite).
+To become an independent and well informed scientist, I highly recommend following relevant journals through their RSS feeds using an RSS reader app (Feedly is my favourite).
 First, it won't take any extra time as you can scroll through the app while waiting for a bus or for a kettle to boil.
 Second, by scrolling through all recent publications (instead of relying on keyword searches) you'll become aware of developments in fields adjacent to yours, and become more confident at networking events.
 Your supervisor will be amazed when you show them relevant papers that even they are not aware of.
 If you've never used RSS feeds before, it might seem unintuitive at first, but spending time setting it up is totally worth it.
+If you don't know where to start, add Nature RSS feed first.
+Apart from great science in a diverse set of disciplines, they also publish articles about PhD student mental health, tips for networking and scientific presentations, etc.
+Once you find papers relevant to your work, add those journals to your reader app.

+    Once you are using an RSS reader app, you can also use it for personal benefit.
+    Add websites you typically visit (like Wired or Visual Capitalist); when you come across non-scientific articles you'd like to read in your spare time, send them to another app (Pocket is my favourite and it works offline).
+    I find that my brain archives languages I've studied for a bit but then stopped studying/using; I struggled with re-learning Spanish many times.
+    The fix I discovered is adding an RSS feed in Spanish to my reader app.
+    Even if I never actually read any articles in Spanish, just seeing a couple of titles in Spanish every day sends a signal to my brain that the language is *in active use* and I keep learning some new words.

 5. **Getting access to your university's VPN and Eduroam.**
 The VPN (if available through your university) might not be a great one, and it might be a hassle to get it working, but it will allow you to freely access pay-walled papers when working from a different location.